 Did I say as much in the dissertation?
 Perhaps not as summarily as I might have.
-The most compact statement occurs in a paper published in the Principles of Programming Languages conference (POPL) in 1983 (included as chapter "..." of Legacy), where expression is given to a thesis that subsequently became something of the 3Lisp project mantra: that
+The most compact statement occurs in a paper published in the Principles of Programming Languages conference (POPL) in 1984, where expression is given to a thesis that subsequently became something of the 3Lisp project mantra: that